 Meta Descriptions:

-The brief page summaries that display beneath the title in search results are known as meta descriptions.
-Although it’s not a search engine’s official ranking criteria, it can affect whether or not a user clicks on your page, therefore it’s equally crucial when performing on-page SEO.
+The brief page summaries displayed beneath the title in search results are meta descriptions.
+Although meta descriptions are not a search engine’s official ranking criteria, they can affect whether or not a user clicks on your page, so they’re equally crucial when performing on-page SEO.

-When your content is published on social media (using structured markup, as we discuss below), meta descriptions can be carried over there as well, potentially boosting click-through rates.
+When your content is published on social media (using structured markup, as we discuss below), meta descriptions can also be carried over there, potentially boosting click-through rates.

 What constitutes a strong meta description is as follows: